-It has been suggested that Pierre Bidou and Steve Armenta likely stopped en route back to Benicia PD to grab something to eat, something police officers have been known to do.
+It has been suggested that Pierre Bidou and Steve Armenta likely stopped en route back to Benicia PD to grab something to eat - something police officers have been known to do.
 But this seems unlikely, the reasons for which will be explained shortly.

+The following explores the idea that Pierre Bidou did actually pass the turnout likely minutes before the murders, as he alluded to in the 2007 documentary, when he stated "We felt we were only minutes from the crime scene when it actually happened".
+In fact he may have been the final person to pass the turnout before the murders and not James Owen.
 Multiple versions of the Lake Herman Road timeline can be created.
 There are so many conflicting versions of the same story, it becomes a matter of where you source your material and/or law enforcement quotes.
 This is not a character assassination of Pierre Bidou, who was a long standing and by all accounts a very good police officer, but with the passage of time memories become tainted, and recollections become blurred.
-Pierre Bidou on no less than four occasions described finding David Faraday in the front passenger seat of the Rambler, yet in the 2007 documentary stated David Faraday was found lying outside the Rambler on the turnout floor.
-These are discrepancies compounded by ones recollection of a distant event, and totally understandable.
+Pierre Bidou, on no less than four occasions described finding David Faraday in the front passenger seat of the Rambler, yet in the 2007 documentary stated David Faraday was found lying outside the Rambler on the turnout floor.
+These are discrepancies compounded by ones recollection of a distant event - and totally understandable.
 It is from this confliction we shall create a new timeline for Pierre Bidou.

 In another Benicia Herald article the version differed.
 Although not a direct quote from Bidou, it could be argued that the interviewer simply didn't pluck this account out of thin air.
 It stated "The timing was remarkable.
 The officers had just participated in a narcotics raid at a building at the Lake Herman parking area and had driven back to town with suspects in the back of their cruiser.
 Perhaps, they thought, they had seen a car at the turnout.
 Maybe there were two.
-They couldn’t be completely sure."
+They couldn’t be completely sure".
 Source.

 Here lies the problem.
-If more than one version can be given for the position David Faraday was discovered in the turnout, it is not unreasonable to consider their differing accounts on whether any vehicles were present in the turnout - "They couldn’t be completely sure."
+If more than one version can be given for the position David Faraday was discovered in the turnout, it is not unreasonable to consider their differing accounts on whether any vehicles were present in the turnout - "they couldn’t be completely sure".
 The two officers had just secured a big drugs bust of the day and apparently had suspects in the back of their cruiser.
 Not likely then, that they would stop off for a bite to eat on the way back to Benicia PD.
-Combine this with the fact that Pierre Bidou throughout the years has never mentioned any detour on the way back to the police department, yet has consistently reaffirmed that he had just arrived at the parking lot of the police department when he was dispatched back to Lake Herman Road, believing he had passed the turnout literally "minutes from the crime scene."
+Combine this with the fact that Pierre Bidou throughout the years has never mentioned any detour on the way back to the police department, yet has consistently reaffirmed that he had just arrived at the parking lot of the police department when he was dispatched back to Lake Herman Road, believing he had passed the turnout literally "minutes from the crime scene".

 If we believe the two officers took no detours that night, then they did literally pass the turnout minutes before the murders.